Electronic states of a disordered 2D quasiperiodic tiling: from critical states to Anderson localization: Discussion and conclusions

 \section{Discussion and conclusions}

 We have investigated disorder effects in quasicrystals by performing numerical studies in the 2D Ammann-Beenker tiling \cite{grunbaum}.
 We expect our findings to be valid at least qualitatively for other 2D quasiperiodic Hamiltonians with critical states, such as the Penrose rhombus tiling.
 Considering finite samples and starting from weak disorder, we have shown how the critical states of the pure model evolve as a function of the disorder strength.
 The main conclusion reached is that, for the majority of states, there is a non-monotonic evolution of spatial properties.
 They tend to delocalize initially, at weak disorder but then localize as expected for strong disorder, with localization lengths becoming smaller than the sample size.
 This interpretation is based on calculations of the generalized dimensions and on the multifractal spectrum $f(\alpha)$, for selected energies.
 We also computed 2-point correlation functions as a function of position and energy.
-These show that the multifractal character of wavefunctions is preserved for weak out to moderate disorder in finite-size samples.
+These show that the multifractal character of wave-functions is preserved for weak out to moderate disorder in finite-size samples.
 For fixed system size, the crossover to strong localization occurs for a strength disorder $W_\star$, which depends on the energy, and on system size $N$.

-The initial tendency to delocalization of wavefunctions due to disorder in quasicrystals is a robust phenomenon which is independent of the specific kind of disorder.
+The initial tendency to delocalization of wave-functions due to disorder in quasicrystals is a robust phenomenon which is independent of the specific kind of disorder.
 This effect has been seen in previous studies of phason-disordered tilings~\cite{benza92,piechon95,schwabe,yamamoto,vekilov99,vekilov00}.
-It is an open question as to whether it is possible to reach the strong disorder regime solely by means of phason flips.
+It is an open question as to whether one could to reach the strong disorder regime solely by means of phason flips.
+It is possible that phason flip disorder, which preserves the chiral symmetry of the model, does not lead to localization, as has been observed in a different context in \cite{kawara}.